 The BODY CRAFT featured two speakers, Lauren Kalman and Allyson Mitchell, who talked about craft centered around the body.
 Both speakers explained their work with a quantity of interesting, shocking, and even funny images.
 Before I continue with further commentary, I will share a series of images from the lecture.

-Above photo taken by emiko oye from the lecture by Allyson Mitchell shows the Ladies Sasquatch 2010.
+The above photo taken by emiko oye from the lecture by Allyson Mitchell shows the Ladies Sasquatch 2010.
 The figures were constructed from fake fur.
 Some are very hairy female figures with a "big bush".
 Essentially the smaller animals are a conversation about what are acceptable renderings of women, and the analogy to small cute, fuzzy, adorable, young, animals.

 The photo is by emiko oye from the lecture by Laura Kalman.
 This dental hardware is temporary.
-Lauren Kalman photographed and video taped the process of "sewing" the pearls into the mouth and around the teeth with wire.
-However grotesque or beautiful it may be, it is commentary about objects that intersect with the body, objects that define the body.
+Lauren Kalman photographed and video-taped the process of "sewing" the pearls into the mouth and around the teeth with wire.
+However grotesque or beautiful it may be, it is a commentary about objects that intersect with the body, objects that define the body.
 This is one of many pieces of jewelry that were appliances that fit into her mouth.
 As an artist, she carefully documents the intersection of body and appliance with videos and photos.

 "Blooms, Efflorescence, and Other Dermatological Embellish-